-Red teaming is governed by informal and wholly unscientific laws based largely on human nature.
-These laws are driven by paradox and, in some cases, a healthy dose of humor.
+Red teaming is governed by informal and wholly unscientific “laws” based largely on human nature.
+These laws are driven by paradox and, in many cases, a healthy dose of humor.
 We state some from a general perspective, some from the perspective of the customer or sponsor, and some from the perspective of the red team.
-Enjoy.
-We add to these as the mood strikes.
-(For an alternative list of rules, try the one at redteams.net.)
+Enjoy!

-RTJ Red Teaming Law #1: The more powerful the stakeholders, the more at stake, the less interest in red teaming.
-Who wants to red team?
-A planning staff?
-Sure.
-A proposal team?
-Why not?
-An overextended nation sinking in a pit of debt?
-Nah.
+RTJ Red Teaming Law #1 (“Jaunty Man”): The more powerful the stakeholders, the more at stake, the less interest in red teaming.
+This law trumps all other laws.

-RTJ Red Teaming Law #2: Skeptics make the best red teamers, especially when they’re skeptical of red teaming.
-Of course, a good red teamer is also skeptical of this law.
+RTJ Red Teaming Law #2 (“The Skeptical Eye”): Skeptics make the best red teamers, especially when they’re skeptical of red teaming.
+Of course, a good red teamer is also skeptical of this law..

-RTJ Red Teaming Law #4: Be cautious of the stakeholder who really, really wants to red team; a hidden agenda might be at play.
-Remember, the red team is the know-it-all no one likes.
+RTJ Red Teaming Law #4 (“The Pawn”): Be cautious of the stakeholder who really, really wants to red team; a hidden agenda might be at play.
+Don't be a pawn in someone else's game.

-RTJ Red Teaming Law #5: If you want some real red teaming, tell the red team you simply want to confirm that you have no vulnerabilities.
-Just don’t tell them you’re doing this to win a bet.
-Some lines shouldn’t be crossed.
+RTJ Red Teaming Law #5 (“The Taunt”): If you want some real red teaming, tell the red team you simply want to confirm that you have no vulnerabilities.
+Nearly every red team will fall for this one.

-RTJ Red Teaming Law #6: Keep your red team on a leash.
+RTJ Red Teaming Law #6 (“Bulldog”): Keep your red team on a leash.
 You don't want a red team you can leash.
-Ergo law #1.

-RTJ Red Teaming Law #7: If you’re apprehensive about red teaming, it probably means you need it.
-When you cover your eyes, people can still see you; it only works when you’re a little kid.
+RTJ Red Teaming Law #7 (“Running Scared”): If you’re apprehensive about red teaming, it probably means you need it.
+You can run but you can't hide.

 RTJ Red Teaming Law #8: Risk is subjective.
 Oh, and goals are mercurial, perceptions are plastic, knowledge is gettable, time is exploitable … Review this law whenever you think you’ve mastered the practice of red teaming.